Menu

 How Long Does Ketamine Stay In Your System?

 Ketamine is an anaesthetic used in veterinary and medical settings, as well as recreationally.
-It’s known for its psychedelic effects, which create a “high” for users.
+Its a drug that is in the news a lot in the UK nowadays.
+Its psychedelic effects, which create a “high” for users, are well publicised.

-The drug can be abused by individuals seeking to achieve a dissociative state, sometimes referred to as the “K-hole.”
-The K-hole is often associated with a feeling of detachment from reality, hallucinations, and a loss of physical sensation.
+The drug can be abused by men or women who are seeking to achieve a dissociative state, sometimes referred to as the “K-hole.”
+The K-hole is a state of being that gives a feeling of detachment from reality, hallucinations, and a loss of physical sensation.

 How Long Does Ketamine Stay In Your System?

-Whether you’re considering taking ketamine, you’ve recently taken it, or you’re simply curious, it’s important to know how long it could stay in your system.
+Whether you’re considering taking ketamine, you’ve recently taken it, or you’re simply interested to try it out, it’s important to know how long it could stay in your system.
 The answer isn’t as straightforward as you might think because several factors determine the length of time the drug remains in your body.

 Ketamine is fat-soluble, meaning that it’s easily stored in body fat.
 As a result, it can stay in your system for some time.
-Research on how long ketamine remains in the body is limited, but some studies suggest that the drug’s effects typically last for about one to three days.
+Research on how long ketamine remains in the body is limited, but some of the research says that the drug’s effects can typically last for about one to three days.

-The duration of ketamine’s effects may depend on several factors, including:
+The duration of ketamine’s effects can be determined by a number of factors, including:

 • The amount of ketamine taken